AbhishekPJohn/abhishekpjohn.github.io/publications.md

 ## Reference / Digital Publications

 - “Cornelius, John Jesudason.” *Boston University School of Theology: History of Missiology*.
 Accessed July 29, 2025. https://www.bu.edu/missiology/missionary-biography/c-d/cornelius-john-jesudason/

+## Other Articles

+- Prabhakar John, Abhishek, “Minority Rights.”
+AIM 46, no. 3 (December 2019).

+- Prabhakar John, Abhishek, “Praying with the Persecuted Church,” AIM, 48, no. 11 (November 2019): 34-36.

+- Prabhakar John, Abhishek, “The Love of Christ Compels us,” AIM, 48, no. 9 (September 2019): 23-25.

+- Prabhakar John, Abhishek, “The Impact of MPFRA 1968 on the Christian Community,” AIM, 46, no. 11 (November 2017): 16-21.